- a safely stored API key

 - At least one API key generated from your dashboard.

-- An HTTP client such as
+- An HTTP client or SDK.

-google/gemma-3-27b:freefor zero-deposit start).
+google/gemma-3-27b:freefor a zero-deposit start.

 1. Create and store an API key